SamanoCastre/hopitalService/README.md

 #External API used
 GoogleMatrix API (provide a valid API KEY "see cloudConfig repo")  : to calculate the distance

-#Dependencies
-1. spring-boot-starter-data-mongodb
-2. spring-boot-starter-log4j2
-3. spring-cloud-starter-netflix-eureka-client
-4. google-maps-services
-5. spring-boot-starter-test
-6. spring-cloud-starter-openfeign

 #Data Storage
-1. hospital, specialty and availability data are stored in a mongodb database (3 collections).
-See subfolder: resources/mongodb
+The data are stored in a mongodb database called "medhead_bdd" in 3 collections (Hopital, Specialite y disponibilite)

-2. Note : To update database configuration, got to the repo cloudConfig (https://github.com/SamanoCastre/cloudConfig)
+##Creating database
+1. Download and install mongodb compas
+2. create a new database with the name "medhead_bdd"
+3. Import the CSV files located under the subfolder "resource/mongodb". there are all the collections of the database.

+Collections name :
+a.
+Hopital
+b.
+Specialite
+c.
+Disponibilite

 #Tests
 1. Unit Tests